Harpy Eagle Thought Extinct in Mexico Makes a Stunning Return

 The Comeback No One Expected

-Long thought extinct in Mexico, the harpy eagle hasn’t been seen in the region for decades.
+Long thought to be extinct in Mexico, the harpy eagle hasn’t been seen in the region for literally decades.

-Its absence was mourned quietly, another thread snipped from the fabric of the wild.
+Its absence was mourned quietly, another thread snipped from the fabric of the wild that aches in my heart longer than it probably should.
+(I’ll talk to my therapists about it, don’t worry).

 And yet, here it is.

-There’s something ancient about its face…owl-like, fierce, intelligent.
+There’s something ancient about its face that’s almost owl-like, fierce, and deeply intelligent.

-Something that speaks to a time when the world was louder with feathers, fur, and fang.
+Something in this eagle that speaks to a time when the world was louder with feathers from birds that might’ve dwarfed the average person alive today.

 How It Was Found